Terradue/itag/README.md

 # ws-itag semantic enhancement for Earth Observation data

 **ws-itag** is a web service for the semantic enhancement of Earth Observation products, i.e. the tagging of products with additional information about the covered area, regarding for example geology, water bodies, land use, population, countries, administrative units or names of major settlements.
-It is based on **iTag** whose original repository can be found in the [original iTag repository on GitHub](https://github.com/jjrom/itag).
+It is based on **iTag** whose original repository can be found [on GitHub](https://github.com/jjrom/itag).

 The description below should be sufficient for an installation on **CentOS 7** and the original instructions are only needed as reference.